lukasberns/Apollonius/README.markdown

 [Inversion]: http://rand1-365.blogspot.com/search/label/Inversion

 ## How to compile / run

 Compile the program from one directory higher with the following command:

 	$ javac apollonius/Apollonius.java

-Then run it with
+Usage:

-    $ java apollonius.Apollonius
+	$ java apollonius.Apollonius [options] [input shapes]

-Available options:
+### Available options:
 `--debug`		Enable debug mode.
 `--help`		Show help.
 `--render`		Render the solutions in a window.

+### How to specify input shapes:

+Currently, only circles are supported.
+Please input exactly three circles separated with spaces.
+The syntax is like this:

+	circle[x,y,r]

+Where x and y are the coordinates of the center point and r is the radius.
+(Don't insert spaces after the comma!)

 ## To use it in other projects

-If you just want to use it for calculations, proceed like this:
+If you only want calculations, you should include the code in you project.
+Proceed like this:

-	import apollonius; // or change the package of the files
+	import apollonius; // or change the package of the classes

 	Circle c1 = new Circle(15, 10, 8);
 	Circle c2 = new Circle(28, 30, 8);